 Here are some key points on Jumbo Mortgages:

-- Jumbo Mortgages from $424,100 up to $1,000,000 are called Jumbo Loans and normally require Jumbo Mortgages.
-Jumbo Mortgages larger than $1,000,000 are often called Super Jumbo Loans and require larger down payment.
+- Jumbo Mortgages larger than $1,000,000 are often called Super Jumbo Loans

-- The Gustan Cho Team at Nationwide Mortgage and Realty does have special Jumbo Loan Programs that only require 10% down payment or 90% LTV, Loan To Value and NON-QM Loans for borrowers of higher end homes.
+Gustan Cho Associates does have special Jumbo Loan Programs that only require 5% down payment or 95% LTV, Loan To Value and NON-QM Loans for borrowers of higher-end homes.

-Non-QM Loans are out of the box mortgage loan programs offered by The Gustan Cho Team.
-Non-QM Loans are often called out-of-the-box mortgage loans because it does not fit to traditional lending guidelines.
+Non-QM Loans are out of the box mortgage loan programs offered by Gustan Cho Associates.
+Non-QM Loans are often called out-of-the-box mortgage loans.
+This is because it does not fit to traditional lending guidelines.

 Here are some examples of Non-QM Loans:

-- No Income Verification: Investment Non-QM Loans do not require income tax returns or income verification if the borrower puts 30% down payment and has a 640 FICO credit score.
+- Or income verification if the borrower puts 30% down payment and has a 640 FICO

-- Bank Statements: You can qualify for Non-QM Loans without tax returns or income verification and can go off bank statements.
+- Self-employed borrowers can qualify for Non-QM Loans without tax returns or income verification and can go off bank statements